aureat/artist-bio-website/README.md

 # Responsive Website for a Musical Artist #

-Written in HTML, CSS, JS.
-Built using javascript.
+* Written in HTML, CSS, JS
+* Built using javascript
-Minimal responsive template.
+* Minimal responsive template